Types Of Turquoise

 It has become a color standard in the industry.
 The mine became famous for its rounded, bright blue nuggets with a spider web black matrix.

 In the Cerbat Mountains, 14 miles northwest of the city of Kingman, Arizona, the Mineral Park Mine was first mined by Indians centuries before the white man came to the area.
-It is one of three prehistoric mining localities in the state of Arizona The Kingman Turquoise mines have been owned and operated by the Colbaugh family since the early 1900s.
+It is one of three prehistoric mining localities in the state of Arizona.
+The Kingman Turquoise mines have been owned and operated by the Colbaugh family since the early 1900s.

 Kings Manassa Turquoise